-Editing your data
+Editing personal data

-If you want to edit the data in your vault (and are online), you can simply click Open My Vault in the LastPass extension.
-This opens your vault in a new tab of your browser.
+If you want to edit the data in your vault (and are online), you can simply click “Open My Vault” in the LastPass extension.
+This will open your vault in a new tab of your browser.

 LastPass password manager in action

-Generate secure passwords with LastPass
+Generate strong passwords with LastPass

-The password generator looks like this:
+The password generator should look like this:

-Increasing LastPass security
+Strengthening the LastPass security

 - Weak passwords